Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Introduction

-\item{} We confirm that previous findings on how Facebook's delivery mechanisms can cause further skews in who is shown ads hold for Special Ad Audiences.
-We show that an ad for artificial intelligence jobs delivers mostly to young men, while an ad for supermarket jobs delivers mostly to middle-aged women, despite targeting the same gender- and age-balanced Special Ad audience. \end{itemize} Taken together, our results show that simply removing demographic features from the inputs of a large-scale, real-world algorithm will not always suffice to meaningfully change its outputs with respect to those features.
-This work also demonstrates a methodology by which other algorithms could be studied.
+Taken together, our results show that simply removing demographic features from the inputs of a large-scale, real-world algorithm will not always suffice to meaningfully change its outputs.
+At the same time, this work presents a methodology by which other algorithms could be studied.

 To be clear, we are not claiming---and do not believe---that Facebook has {\em incorrectly} implemented Special Ad Audiences, or is in violation of its settlement agreement.
 Rather, the findings in this paper are a natural result of how complex algorithmic systems work in practice.